anilabraham-IT/IntuneEDU/IntuneEDU/install-office.md

 ---

-# How do I manage Microsoft Office on my Windows 10 devices?
+# Add Microsoft Office to Windows 10 devices

-Intune for Education allows you to assign the Microsoft Office [web app version](add-web-apps-edu.md) or [desktop version](add-desktop-apps-edu.md).
+Intune for Education lets you assign the Microsoft Office [web app](add-web-apps-edu.md) or [desktop app](add-desktop-apps-edu.md) to Windows 10 devices.

-During [Express Configuration](Express-configuration-intune-edu.md), the Office desktop apps are always presented as a single app called "Office 365."
-If you select it, you will assign desktop versions of Word, Excel, PowerPoint, OneNote, and Skype for Business to your users.
+During [Express Configuration](Express-configuration-intune-edu.md), the Office desktop apps are always available as a single app called "Office 365."
+If you select it, you will assign students desktop versions of Word, Excel, PowerPoint, OneNote, and Skype for Business.

-This is done using [Click-to-Run](https://technet.microsoft.com/library/jj219427.aspx), a Microsoft streaming technology that reduces the time that is required to install Office on your devices.
+App assignment is made available through [Click-to-Run](https://technet.microsoft.com/library/jj219427.aspx), a Microsoft streaming technology that reduces the time required to install Office on your devices.

-## What about Windows 10S?
+## Office for Windows 10 S

-There is a difference in the version of Office that your users will get if they are using Windows 10S devices, like [Surface Laptop](https://www.microsoft.com/surface/devices/surface-laptop/overview).
-Windows 10S devices will receive the Universal versions of the Office apps - the ones that are available in the Microsoft Store for Education.
+Students on Windows 10 S devices, such as the [Surface Laptop](https://www.microsoft.com/surface/devices/surface-laptop/overview), receive the Universal versions of the Office apps.
+These versions differ from Office apps for Windows 10, and are available for purchase from the Microsoft Store for Education.

-## Find out more
+## Next steps

 - [Find out more about getting started with Office 365 Education](https://support.office.com/article/Get-started-with-Office-365-Education-AB02ABE5-A1EE-458C-B749-5B44416CCF14)
 - [Find out more about Universal Windows Apps](https://docs.microsoft.com/windows/uwp/get-started/whats-a-uwp)